Rare Canadian coins

 The modern commemorative coins, bullion coins, and proof coins minted by the Royal Canadian Mint, to this day, are famous for their innovative designs and overall eye appeal.

 While Canada is well-known for its exquisite modern numismatic items, it is also popular for its antique and valuable rare Canadian coins.
-Discover what are on this list of Canadian rarities and find out how these valuable pieces play vital role in the history of Canadian coinage.
+Discover what are on this list of Canadian rare coins and find out how these valuable pieces play vital role in the history of Canadian coinage.

 The 1911 Canadian silver dollar is also called the “Emperor of Canadian coins”.
-It is the rarest and one of the most expensive coins from Canada.
+It is one of the most expensive and rarest coins from Canada.

 It set a record of in 1965 being the World’s Most Valuable Coin (Guinness Book of World Records) for its price of $55,000.